febus982/k3s-cluster/docs/improvements_since_first_version.md

 Some improvements have been added to this new version:

-* The new Raspbian Bullseye, coupled with the recent Raspberry PI Imager, allows to set up the Raspberry PI hostname and the locale when flashing the SD Card / Hard Disk, giving a huge speed boost to the installation process. _(It's not necessary anymore to initialise the PIs one by one to set up the hostname)_
+* Raspbian Bullseye (or Ubuntu Server), coupled with the recent Raspberry PI Imager, allows to set up the Raspberry PI hostname and the locale when flashing the SD Card / Hard Disk, giving a huge speed boost to the installation process. _(It's not necessary anymore to initialise the PIs one by one to set up the hostname)_